kyriosaa/bittheater/README.md

 - BitTheater is a compact, tactile device that brings your custom animations to life, displaying up to 4 unique animations in a sleek, pocket-sized design.
 - C++
-- Special thanks to [PCBWay](https://www.pcbway.com/) for the sponsorship and prototyping service.
-Check them out if you also want an affordable custom PCB for your own project!
+- Special thanks to [PCBWay](https://www.pcbway.com/) for their sponsorship and high-quality PCB prototyping service!
+Their PCBs are very high quality with many options to choose from and I got my order shipped to me within 3 days.
+Check them out if you want a custom PCB for your own project!

 ## Features